$k$-Anonymity in Practice: How Generalisation and Suppression Affect Machine Learning Classifiers: Introduction

-$k$-anonymity implies a manipulation of the values of QIDs for which several strategies exist~\cite{gkoulalas2014publishing}: \textit{generalisation}~\cite{samarati2001protecting}, \textit{suppression}~\cite{samarati2001protecting}, \textit{microaggregation}~\cite{domingo2002practical} and \textit{bucketisation}~\cite{xiao2006anatomy}.
-A variety of algorithms aiming to achieve $k$-anonymity have been proposed~\cite{ciriani2008k}.
+$k$-anonymity implies a manipulation of the values of QIDs for which several strategies exist~\parencite{gkoulalas2014publishing}: \textit{generalisation}~\parencite{samarati2001protecting}, \textit{suppression}~\parencite{samarati2001protecting}, \textit{microaggregation}~\parencite{domingo2002practical} and \textit{bucketisation}~\parencite{xiao2006anatomy}.
+A variety of algorithms aiming to achieve $k$-anonymity have been proposed~\parencite{ciriani2008k}.
 However, the selection of the most suitable anonymisation algorithm is challenging in itself and even more so when the aim is to apply ML on the anonymised data.
 Previous work introducing novel anonymisation algorithms often neglected the relations between anonymisation and ML, which may partly be due to the fact that these two methodologies originate from different domains.
 Thus, the literature is sparse on comparison of general-purpose anonymisation approaches investigating their advantages in the light of ML.
-One valuable contribution is the systematic comparison carried out by Ayala-Rivera et al.~\cite{AyalaRivera2014}.
+One valuable contribution is the systematic comparison carried out by \textcite{AyalaRivera2014}.
 The authors addressed the issue of information loss for generalisation and suppression algorithms (although from an information-theoretic perspective and not from the perspective of applied ML).
-To this end, the authors employed Generalised Information Loss as the metric for comparison.
-Rodr{\'i}guez-Hoyos et al.~\cite{rodriguez2018does} conducted a systematic comparison of anonymisation algorithms which employ microaggregation with respect to their influence on ML.
+To this end, the authors employed Generalised Information Loss as the metric for comparison. \textcite{rodriguez2018does} conducted a systematic comparison of anonymisation algorithms which employ microaggregation with respect to their influence on ML.
+For this purpose, they used two real-world and two artificially generated datasets and investigated exclusively binary classification tasks.
 Their results showed that microaggregation methods have no significant influence on classification performance.
 However, since no such systematic comparison has been conducted for anonymisation methods employing generalisation and suppression, the question arises whether a similar or completely contrary result may be observed for these methods.